Bisexual blues – the forgotten workplace minority

 - When possible, bisexual staff should be consulted when relevant policy is reviewed.

-One of the most successful strategies for engaging with LGBT employees and promoting equality in the workplace is for employers to support and encourage the formation of LGBT employee networks – generally a forum that enables LGBT employees to connect with each other, create social and professional networking opportunities and advise the organization on issues relating to LGBT employees.
+One of the most successful strategies for engaging with LGBTI employees and promoting equality in the workplace is for employers to support and encourage the formation of LGBTI employee networks – generally a forum that enables LGBTI employees to connect with each other, create social and professional networking opportunities and advise the organisation on issues relating to LGBTI employees.

-Stonewall’s advice to employers is that bisexual staff can be encouraged to more actively participate in LGBT networks by:
+Stonewall’s advice to employers is that bisexual staff can be encouraged to more actively participate in LGBTI networks by:

 - Nominating a bisexual officer responsible for advising the network on current issues and responsible for bisexual inclusion;